nihalwill/EmployeeTracker/README.md

 # EMPLOYEE TRACKER - Utilizing Inquirer and MYSQL

-## To Use: git clone and install npm deendency files.
+## To Use: git clone and install npm dependency files.
 Then run command line application via "node index.js" and follow the prompts

 ![](Assets/employeetrackercli.gif)